-We have an active student voice, where representatives from each House and each year group raise issues that can make a positive change for the school.
+We have an active student voice, including a student parliament where representatives from each House and each Year group raise issues that can make a positive change for the school.

 It is project based; with recent projects including: reducing our carbon footprint, seeing change in the way we serve food and dispose of our waste.
-The school also supports a student debate group within the Sixth Form.
+The school also supports opportunities for students to engage in debate.